belteki/DCO2/README.md

-# **Correlation of DCO2 and weight-corrected DCO2 with PCO2**
+# **Correlation of DCO2 and weight-corrected DCO2 with PCO2 during HFOV ventilation in newborns**

-The file **DCO2corr_Github.ipynb** contains the code used for data processing, statistical analysis and visualization described in the following paper: **"Weight-correction of carbon dioxide diffusion coefficient (DCO2) reduces its inter-individual variability and improves its correlation with blood carbon dioxide levels in neonates receiving high-frequency oscillatory ventilation."** *Pediatric Pulmonology*, 2017;1–7.
+The file **DCO2corr_Github.ipynb** contains the code used for data processing, statistical analysis and visualization described in the following paper: **"Weight-correction of carbon dioxide diffusion coefficient (DCO2) reduces its inter-individual variability and improves its correlation with blood carbon dioxide levels in neonates receiving high-frequency oscillatory ventilation."** *Pediatr Pulmonology* 2017 Oct;52(10):1316-1322.

 Authors: Gusztav Belteki MD, PhD, FRCPCH, Benjamin Lin BA, Colin Morley MD, FRCPCH

-Email: gbelteki@aol.com.
+Email: **gbelteki@aol.com**.
 Please contact me via e-mail for any questions and queries.

 Link to the paper: https://doi.org/10.1002/ppul.23759